PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/pphuman_action_en.md

     sample_freq: 7 # Sampling frequency.
 It means how many frames to sample one frame.
     short_size: 340 # The shortest length for video frame scaling transforms.
     target_size: 320 # Target size for input video
-    basemode: "videobased"  # The models which is based on, whether to use video as model input.
     enable: False # Whether to enable this function
 ```